Red Faction: Battlegrounds

-Red Faction: Battlegrounds is a vehicle simulation multi-directional shooter developed by Volition and published by THQ for the PlayStation Network and Xbox Live Arcade in 2011.
+Red Faction: Battlegrounds is a vehicle simulation multi-directional shooter developed and published by THQ for PlayStation 3 (via PlayStation Network) and Xbox 360 (via Xbox Live Arcade) in 2011.
 It was released for the promotion of Red Faction: Armageddon.

 Reception

 The Xbox 360 version received "mixed" reviews, while the PlayStation 3 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.